 - Learning is … journeying, arriving at, reaching, progressing, accomplishing, achieving

 - Teaching is … leading, guiding, directing, facilitating

 SynopsisExtrinsic Motivation Discourses focus on motivating influences that come from outside the learner.
 They include both external rewards (e.g., grades, certificates, praise, fame, money) and punishments (e.g., ridicule, pain, deprivation).
 The core principles are, firstly, that desirable actions can be encouraged through offering rewards and/or withholding punishments, and, secondly, that undesirable actions can be discouraged through withholding rewards and/or threatening punishments.
-A closely related cluster of discourses is:
+Associated constructs and discourses include: